 What does this mean?

-To determine compensation for IRA regular contribution eligibility purposes, a self-employed person must first determine whether his/her services are a material income producing factor in the business and if so, must also reduce the net profits by any contributions to a retirement plan, as well as the deduction allowed for the deductible part of self-employment taxes.
+To determine compensation for IRA regular contribution eligibility purposes, a self-employed person must first determine whether his/her services are a material income-producing factor in the business and, if so, must also reduce the net profits by any contributions to a retirement plan, as well as the deduction allowed for the deductible part of self-employment taxes.

-What other amounts are not considered compensation?
+What are other amounts that are not considered compensation?

 Finally, unemployment compensation does not qualify as compensation for IRA purposes.

 It is possible not to have compensation but still be eligible to make an IRA regular contribution.
 The Kay Bailey Hutchison Spousal IRA contribution rules allow a non-compensated individual to use his/her working spouses' compensation when determining IRA regular contribution eligibility.
 The spousal rules require that a non-compensated individual is married at the end of the year for which the contribution is made and files a joint federal income tax return with his/her spouse.
 Each spouse can contribute up to the maximum amount to his/her own IRA, considering the working spouse's compensation, or the couple's combined compensation, is equal to or greater than the aggregate amount contributed by the married couple.